 If I receive multiple interview offers, should I attend them all?

-MedEntry strongly suggests that you attend all interviews, including those that may not be in the same town where you reside.
+MedEntry strongly recommends that you attend all interviews you are invited to.
 This is because there is always an element of subjectivity when it comes to interviews.
 Attending all interviews will maximise your chances of obtaining a place at medical school.

 Medical Interviews Questions & Themes

-There are broadly three types of interview to select students for entry into medicine and dentistry:
+There are broadly three types of interview used in Australia and New Zealand to select students for entry into medicine and dentistry:

 - MMI (Multiple Mini Interview): candidates rotate through various themed ‘stations’, each addressing a particular topic presented as a ‘scenario’